 Course Description

-In addition to making people aware of their rights, supporters have an important role in helping to determine if these rights are being realized.
-This course will give conversation to determine whether the services the person receives provide opportunities for inclusion, choice, and independence, and whether advocacy is needed.
-It’s important to ask, listen, and observe to learn what the individual you support really wants for their community and work balance.
-This course will discuss what it means to be an advocate in different roles.
-Also become an attitude influencer affecting the employment and retention rate of individuals with disabilities.
+In addition to raising awareness about individual rights, supporters play a crucial role in ensuring those rights are being realized.
+This course will guide conversations to assess whether the services provided offer meaningful opportunities for inclusion, choice and independence, and whether advocacy is required.
+It's essential to ask, listen and observe to understand what the person you support truly wants in terms of community involvement and work-life balance.
+The course will also explore what it means to be an advocate in various roles and how to influence attitudes that can improve employment and retention outcomes for individuals with disabilities.

 Learning objectives

-- The role of an advocate (family, friend, job coach, an employer)
+- Understanding the role of an advocate (family member, friend, job coach, employer)

 Partnership Training